 Reports regarding inappropriate content may be sent to email@example.com

-Training for CMS users will be provided in person on a limited basis by ITS/WebComm.
+Training for CMS users will be provided in person on a limited basis by NYU IT/WebComm.
 Primary support for CMS users will be available online.
-Users also will be encouraged to contact the ITS Client Services Center by phone to receive additional support.
+Users also will be encouraged to contact the IT Service Desk by phone to receive additional support.

-Availability of the NYU CMS Service may be interrupted for maintenance and other updates during maintenance windows as outlined in the ITS Scheduled Maintenance Guidelines.
+Availability of the NYU CMS Service may be interrupted for maintenance and other updates during maintenance windows as outlined in the NYU IT Scheduled Maintenance Guidelines.

 The NYU CMS Service is characterized by a large number of features and defaults, notably:

 To maintain consistency and ease of Component development and Component reuse, the global 5-column templates are required to be the base templates for any School that wishes to create their own site within the CMS.

 By default, all websites will be accessible by commercial search engines for indexing.

 By default, all websites will be available on the Internet.
 However, CMS users will be provided with a utility to restrict access to areas of their site.

 The CMS DAM (Digital Asset Manager) will be used to house media (e.g., images, videos, PDFs) that are incorporated into CMS Web pages.